nsitapara/RacePaceCalc/README.md

-# Race Pace Calculation Microservice
+# Race Pace Calculation for 10K Microservice

 This project is built for calculating race pace with the given input of time in the format HH:MM:SS.
 It returns the calculation in both per mile and per KM.